dtm-labs/en.dtm.pub/docs/summary/protocol.md

 The http and grpc protocols described above are well compatible with the mainstream strategies for retry upon failure.

 When the global transaction faces temporary failure caused by some components, the global transaction will be temporarily interrupted.
 Subsequently, dtm will regularly poll the global transaction that is uncompleted due to time out within one hour to retry.
-Intervals between sucessive retries are doubled to avoid avalanches.
+Intervals between successive retries are doubled to avoid avalanches.

 If the application does not retry the uncompleted global transaction within one hour, probably due to various bugs or failures, developers can manually modify the next_cron_time in dtm.trans_global to trigger a retry after they fix the bugs or failures.